-Yes, you really can make money with crochet and build a crochet career, and I’ll tell you how you can start one of 3 popular crochet careers today.
+Yes, you really can have a crochet job, make money with crochet, and build a crochet career, and I’ll tell you how you can start one of 3 popular crochet careers today.

 I’m Salena Baca, and I have working professionally in the world of crochet since 2009.
 My resume includes:

 - Created and sold hundreds of made-to-order crochet items,

 - Authored 6 crochet books currently on shelves (more are coming…),

 - Taught over 50 courses, lessons and workshops offered world-wide, and for the American Crochet Association.

 Since I began in 2009, I’ve learned that if you love to crochet there are three main careers you can easily begin:

 - Teaching Crochet

 - Writing Crochet Patterns